ajschlosser/docker-nginx-fips/README.md

 # docker-nginx-fips : Create an Nginx Docker image with FIPS compliant OpenSSL

+Create Nginx Docker images with FIPS compliant OpenSSL.
+Compiles Nginx from source with OpenSSL and the OpenSSL FIPS object module.
+Can compile from OpenSSL Softeware Foundation CD-ROM for fully FIPS compliant Nginx.

 ## Overview

 This repository contains a build script, `build.sh`, that prepares files and arguments in order to build a Docker image from the Dockerfile.
 It contains source code for Nginx, the Nginx HTTP Redis module, ZLib, PCRE, OpenSSL, and the OpenSSL FIPS object module (although the latter is required to be provided via an official OpenSSL Software Foundation CD-ROM) -- all of which is compiled according to the build script.
 If the instructions are followed properly, then running `build.sh` should result in a Docker image running an Nginx API gateway with FIPS-compliant OpenSSL.